jennydaman/mindmatter/README.md

 ## Rationale

 Psychologist Daniel Kahneman describes two systems of thinking.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Thinking_Fast_and_Slow), "'System 1' is fast, instinctive, and emotional; 'System 2' is slower, more deliberative, and more logical."
+It is believed that system 2 thinking is the kind that builds synapses and reinforces learning.
 Unfortunately, us citizens of the internet do too much mind-numbing System 1 thinking while we pass time consuming memes.
 The goal of Mind Matter is to deter the user from frequently browsing time-wsting sites, and instead to focus on what matters in life.
 The questions provided intend to stimulate System 2 thinking.
 A user should perform a little thinking or research in order to respond to the question.

-*AIN'T NOBODY GOT TIME FOR THAT*
+*But I don't have time for your dumb trivia.*

-Well, odds are you don't have time for the site you want to visit...
+One objective of this

-*IF I DON'T SEE A MEME IN THE NEXT SECOND I'M GOING TO GET AN CEREBROVASCULAR ACCIDENT*
+*But I need to access this site right now!
+This is work-related!*

-If you need to get to r/iamverysmart that bad, temporarily disable Mind Matter (but pls don't uninstall (jk go ahead not like I made money off this)).
+In this case, you may temporarily disable the extension's functionality in the popup or settings.

 ## Installation of development version